Rayjiun/Paarl/README.md

 # How to use
 Download Paarl from the [Releases](https://github.com/Rayjiun/Paarl/releases) section.

-Once downloaded, you can use the .exe to your advantage!
+Once downloaded, drag and drop any .gdt file onto the exe and watch the magic unfold!

 # Credits
 - Rayjiun: Developer